cypherpunk-academy/2064/en/040_2064_Fortunato.md

 Lasse: "Stop!
 We're to wait, they said."

 Sigur: "No, it wasn't.
-They said, "Meet Frederick Petterson at 15:31 on Avenida Oeste 13, Caracas, Venezuela, second floor, room 433.
+They said, "Meet Fredrik Petrusson at 15:31 on Avenida Oeste 13, Caracas, Venezuela, second floor, room 433.
 We're not in room 433 right now."
 He started knocking again.

 Lasse: "Wait, we..."